kabanero-io/draft-guide-app-monitoring-ocp4.2/guide-app-monitoring-ocp4.2.md

 ### Install Prometheus Operator Using Operator Lifecycle Manager (OLM)

-The following procedure is based on https://medium.com/faun/using-the-operator-lifecycle-manager-to-deploy-prometheus-on-openshift-cd2f3abb3511[Using the Operator Lifecycle Manager to deploy Prometheus on OpenShift], with the added inclusion of OpenShift commands needed to complete each step.
+The following procedure is based on [Using the Operator Lifecycle Manager to deploy Prometheus on OpenShift](https://medium.com/faun/using-the-operator-lifecycle-manager-to-deploy-prometheus-on-openshift-cd2f3abb3511), with the added inclusion of OpenShift commands needed to complete each step.

 1. Create a new namespace for our Prometheus Operator deployment
 ```